Dowell-Lab/srworkshop/day02/worksheets/day2_worksheet.md

 Once you have data files, it is important to be able to transfer them to your local device so you can then use them for things like viewing them on IGV

 Stop and ThinK: Based on the example in class, how would you copy the chr1_exon.gtf file to your local device?
 Do you want to be logged into the server when you do this or on the local computer?
-Do you want the file to end up in a particualr place?
+Do you want the file to end up in a particular place?

 1. When you are ready to copy the file, open a new window in the terminal or log out of the server.
 You want to be on the local device when copying a file from the AWS server.
 2. Change directories on the local device to the place where you want the file to copy over, or have the relative or absolute path for the destination ready.